torvalds/linux/Documentation/vm/hmm.rst

 elements.
 This is error prone and programs get harder to debug because of the duplicate data set and addresses.

-Split address space also means that libraries cannot transparently use data they are getting from the core program or another library and thus each library might have to duplicate its input data set using the device specific memory allocator.
+Split address space also means that libraries canyest transparently use data they are getting from the core program or ayesther library and thus each library might have to duplicate its input data set using the device specific memory allocator.
 Large projects suffer from this and waste resources because of the various memory copies.

-Duplicating each library API to accept as input or output memory allocated by each device specific allocator is not a viable option.
+Duplicating each library API to accept as input or output memory allocated by each device specific allocator is yest a viable option.
 It would lead to a combinatorial explosion in the library entry points.

-Finally, with the advance of high level language constructs (in C++ but in other languages too) it is now possible for the compiler to leverage GPUs and other devices without programmer knowledge.
+Finally, with the advance of high level language constructs (in C++ but in other languages too) it is yesw possible for the compiler to leverage GPUs and other devices without programmer kyeswledge.
 Some compiler identified patterns are only do-able with a shared address space.
 It is also more reasonable to use a shared address space for all other patterns.